nicolasbrailo/nicolasbrailo.github.io/blog_md/2013/0425_Cexceptionsunderthehood13settingthecontextforalandingpad.md

 /***********************************************************************/

 /**
- * The LSDA is a read only place in memory; we&#x27;ll create a typedef for
+ * The LSDA is a read only place in memory; we'll create a typedef for
  * this to avoid a const mess later on; LSDA_ptr refers to readonly and
- * &amp;LSDA_ptr will be a non-const pointer to a const place in memory */ typedef const uint8_t* LSDA_ptr;
+ * &LSDA_ptr will be a non-const pointer to a const place in memory */ typedef const uint8_t* LSDA_ptr;